relationslab/example-socket.io-emitter-redis/README.md

 * Next, change URL to [http://lcoalhost:3000/message/to/1/Hi](http://lcoalhost:3000/message/to/1/Hi).
 This is for message to user 1 and message content is "Hi".

 You can send message to specific users.

+## Remarks

+If you're interested in case of separated socket.io server.
+I've prepared demo for that case too, on [different branch](https://github.com/takayukii/example-Socket.io-emitter-Redis/tree/separated-socketio).